cybertraining-dsc/su21-reu-364/project/index.md

 **Figure 2:** The Convolutional Neural Network (CNN) model.

-This model shows the CNN model that we used to train the AI, the CNN takes pictures and breaks it down into smaller segments called features.
-It looks for similar features in similarly the same places in two images.
-This allows the CNN to have more confidence in deciding between if its an 'a', 'b', or 'c'.
-It uses these features in a Convolution, a convolution is a filter of every possible position the feature it collected can be matched to and attempts to find where it fits in.
+This model shows the CNN model that we used to train the AI.
+The CNN takes pictures and breaks them down into smaller segments called features.
+It is trained to find patterns and features over the images allowing the CNN to predict an 'a', 'b', or 'c' upon the given ASL image with high accuracy.
+A CNN uses a convolution operation that filters every possible position the feature it collected can be matched to and attempts to find where it fits in.
 This process is repeated and becomes the convolution layer or in the image depicted as Conv2d + Relu.
-The ReLU stands for the rectified linear unit and is used as a activation function for the CNN.
+The ReLU stands for the rectified linear unit and is used as an activation function for the CNN.

+- [] What is a Relu operation?
+- [] What is a Conv2d?
+- [] What is a BashNormalization operation?
+- [] what is Maxpooling operation?
+- [] what is Fully Connected?
+- [] what is Softmax operation?

 ## 4. Methodology

-In this research we built the model using a convolution neural network (CNN) to create an AI that can recognize ASL letters, using a collection of 282 image data set each containing 94 images for each letter to train the AI's CNN.
+In this research, we built the model using a convolution neural network (CNN) to create an AI that can recognize ASL letters ('a', 'b', and 'c'), using a collection of 282 images.
+The Dataset contains 94 images for each letter to train the AI's CNN.
 This can be expanded to allow an AI to recognize letters, words, and any expression that can be made using a still image of the hands.
-A CNN fits this perfectly as we can use its ability to assign importance to segements of a image and tell the difference from one another using weights and biases and with the proper training it is able to learn to identify these characteristics [9].
+A CNN fits this perfectly as we can use its ability to assign importance to segments of an image and tell the difference from one another using weights and biases.
+With the proper training, it is able to learn and identify these characteristics [9].
 Define Model(Maxpooling, Conv2d + RELU, Flatten, Fully Connected, Softmax)

 ## 5. Benchmark